rayyansys/rayyan-python-sdk/README.md

 ## Usage

 To use the SDK, you need to have a credentials file in JSON format like the one below.
-You can retrieve such file by signing in to your Rayyan account and going to My Account page.
+You can retrieve such file by signing in to your Rayyan account (create a free account if you don't have one) and visiting My Account page.

 ```json
 // creds.json